Mets prospects Jonah Tong, Nolan McLean earn MiLB Awards Show honors

 Rotoworld still has you covered with all the latest MLB player news for all 30 teams.
 Check out the feed page right here on NBC Sports for headlines, injuries and transactions where you can filter by league, team, positions and news type!

-Top betting trends & insights to know ahead of Braves at Phillies
+Top betting trends & insights to know ahead of Padres at Cubs

 If you’re looking for more key trends and stats around the spread, moneyline and total for every single game on the schedule today, check out our MLB Top Trends tool on NBC Sports!

-Expert picks & predictions for tonight’s game between the Braves and the Phillies
+Expert picks & predictions for Tuesday’s game between the Padres and the Cubs

 Rotoworld Best Bet